micro-ROS/micro_ros_espidf_component/README.md

 ## Usage

-You can clone this repo directly in the `components` folder of your project
+You can clone this repo directly in the `components` folder of your project.

+If you encounter issues during the build process, ensure that you are running in a clean shell environment _without_ the ROS 2 setup script sourced.

 ## Example